top of page

 • These thresholds and recommendations come from the EPA and CDC.

-Greater Pittsburgh and Western PA, including Allegheny, Butler, Beaver, Westmoreland, Washington, Armstrong, and Indiana counties (and nearby communities such as Pittsburgh, Cranberry Township, Wexford, and more).
+Ready to test?
+Schedule now to pick a time that works for you.
+Serving Greater Pittsburgh and Western PA, including Allegheny, Butler, Beaver, Westmoreland, Washington, Armstrong, and Indiana counties (and nearby communities such as Pittsburgh, Cranberry Township, Wexford).

 How long does the test take?